derailed-dash/demo-lz-docs/content/lz/onboarding/your-tenancy.md

 ## Tenant Networking

 With your tenancy, you can optionally have **your own VPC network** in any of your projects.
 We refer to your tenant network as a _spoke_ network.
 This spoke network will be deployed by the _tenant factory_.
-Furthermore, the spoke network will be peered to the LZiiB _hub network_, thus providing you with the ability to connect to on-premises resources using internal (private) IP addressing, over a highly available interconnect.
+Furthermore, the spoke network will be peered to the LZiaB _hub network_, thus providing you with the ability to connect to on-premises resources using internal (private) IP addressing, over a highly available interconnect.

 You are free to:
 - Deploy resources to your own VPC networks.